dineshmenon/pubrepo/conf2/Securing-PG.md

 ### Isolation among processes in a PostgreSQL-as-a-Service instance

-- Each PostgreSQL-as-a-Service instance runs as a *__non-root user__* with access enough to access the resources required for postgreSQL processes to execute, thereby relying on DAC (Discretionary-Access-Control).
+- Each PostgreSQL-as-a-Service instance runs as a *__non-root user__* with privileges enough to access the resources required for postgreSQL processes to execute, thereby relying on DAC (Discretionary-Access-Control).

 - To provide further isolation and a mechanism for supporting access control security policies, including  mandatory access controls (MAC), *__SELinux__* is used.
 Each postgres process is confined to the required set of files, port (bind and connect) and other resources by enforcing mandatory access control policies.